adammj/ecg-sleep-staging/README.md

     - All of the figure files (Jupyter notebooks and one Keynote file).
 Each notebook will produce a PDF and PNG file for each figure.
     - The scatter plot in Figure 8 requires a large (280MB) file, `tsne_results.mat`.
 It was not uploaded due to GitHub limitations.
 Please contact us if you would like a copy of the file.

+## Your Own Data
+I'm quickly trying to fill this out with both a Python and MATLAB file for using the code in the `Dataset` directory to process your own data.
+I'll also create a slightly modified Python file for running the network on a single file to just score the data (a paired down version of `train.py`).

 ---

 ## Data file description